Why Are There Ridges on My Nails and How Do I Get Rid of Them?

 - Brewer’s yeast

-- Dried fruits
+- Dried fruits and nuts

 - Oily fish

 - Leafy green vegetables (spinach, broccoli, kale, etc).

 We recommend against taking a magnesium supplement without your doctor’s authorization.

 Keep reading: Remedies for Hangnails: 4 Natural Options